-Hypertension can cause sleepless nights.
-If you want to get the sound sleep you can take a few leaves of Gongura every day with your salad or you can take the tea (recipe below).
+It promotes sleep and relaxes the nervous system.
+Take few leaves of Gongura every day with your salad or you can take roselle tea (recipe below).

 12. Great for Eyes

 It contains high levels of vitamin A in the form of beta-carotene.
 It helps to improve eyesight and prevents night blindness.

 13. Helps Manage Diabetes

 The antioxidants present in the leaves also help to manage the blood glucose level.
 This feature makes them highly desirable and effective for Prediabetics and patients with Type 2 Diabetes.

 The antibacterial properties of Gongura help in curing of different kinds of urinary tract infections and sexually transmitted diseases.